hurchalla/factoring/README.md

 ## Design Goals

-The main goal of P-Rho was to create correct routines with the best possible performance for factoring and primality checking native C and C++ integer types (i.e. 16/32/64 bit signed and unsigned int types).
-For flexibility the library also accepts types up to 128 bit (e.g. __int128_t and __uint128_t extensions).
+The main goal of P-Rho was to create correct routines for factoring and primality checking native C and C++ integer types (i.e. 16/32/64 bit signed and unsigned int types) and compiler-extension types (e.g. __int128_t and __uint128_t).

-A secondary goal was to find improvements to the Pollard-Rho, Miller-Rabin, Montgomery, and trial division [algorithms](#algorithms).
+A close second was the goal to achieve the best performance possible when factoring 64 bit input values, given no advance knowledge about potential factors.
+This involved improvements to the Pollard-Rho, Miller-Rabin, Montgomery, and trial division [algorithms](#algorithms).

 A final goal was to exercise the [Clockwork](https://github.com/hurchalla/modular_arithmetic) modular arithmetic library (a dependency of P-Rho).